Attorney Profile: Justin Alsterberg

 – Business Counsel

-Justin Alsterberg leads Sternberg, Naccari & White, LLC’s litigation practice as Managing Partner of Litigation.
+Justin Alsterberg leads Sternberg, Naccari & White’s litigation practice as Managing Partner of Litigation.
 He joined the firm in October 2019 and immediately took command of the firm’s thriving and tech-forward litigation practice.

 Justin learned the ropes the old-fashioned way: he began at a large New Orleans area law firm before starting his own firm and becoming its Managing Partner.
 He is a seasoned litigator of complex claims, construction, personal injury and other complicated litigation disputes.
 His courtroom experience dwarfs that of many others his age.